 The Gleim Inspection Authorization Renewal Course (IARC) is designed with the dual purpose of increasing your knowledge in all facets of the inspection process and renewing your IA certificate.
-Your IA expires every odd numbered year (2017, 2019) on March 31.
-You can complete this course at your own pace anytime during the 12-month period preceding your renewal application (from April 1 to March 31).
+Your IA expires every odd numbered year (2019, 2021) on March 31.
+You can complete this course at your own pace anytime during the 12-month period preceding your renewal application (from April 1 to the following March 31).

 IA privileges are exercised across two 1-year periods.
 Each period has an activity (work performed, training, or oral examination) requirement.
 The renewal period for an inspection authorization is every two years, from April 1 of each odd-numbered year to March 31 of the next odd-numbered year.
 During March of every odd-numbered year, an applicant for renewal must present evidence to the FAA of meeting the inspection authorization renewal requirements of 14 CFR 65.93(a).